pythonindia/inpycon2019/reaching-the-venues.md

 **IITM Research Park(Workshops and Dev Sprints)**

-From Chennai Central, you can take a metro ride to Saidapet Metro and catch a bus towards Besant Nagar and alight at IIT-M or CLRI.
-The bus routes are 19B, 5C, 5E, 23C and 47.
+From Chennai Central, you can take a metro ride to Saidapet Metro and catch a bus towards Tidel Park and alight at Tidel Park Bus Stop.
+The bus routes are 19A, 19BCT, 221H, M19B.

-You can also use MRTS and get down at Thiruvanmiyur MRTS Stop.
-Ramanujam IT Park is close to this station and the entrance to IIT is just behind this.
+From Chennai Central Walk Towards Park Town MRTS station, take a train towards Velacheary and get down at Thiruvanmiyur MRTS Stop.
+Ramanujam IT Park is close to this station and the entrance to IITMRP is just behind this.

 <br>